 Reflective and Effective Teaching (RET)

-Reflective & Effective Teaching offers a unique cohort-based learning community for graduate students and postdocs from any discipline who aspire to improve student learning.
+A certificate program offering a unique cohort-based learning community for graduate students and postdocs from any discipline who aspire to improve student learning.

 Overview

-- Articulate their pedagogical choices (e.g., teaching methods, assessment approaches, grading schemes) by drawing upon evidence from literature on learning and teaching
+- Articulate their pedagogical choices (e.g., teaching methods, assessment approaches, grading schemes) by drawing upon evidence from literature on learning and teaching.

-- Synthesize feedback from peers, their Reflective Teaching Guide, and their faculty mentor to enhance your pedagogical approach and/or course design
+- Synthesize feedback from peers, their Reflective Teaching Guide, and their faculty mentor to enhance your pedagogical approach and/or course design.

-- Build community among colleagues in service of improving student learning
+- Build community among colleagues in service of improving student learning.

 - Orientation (1.5 hours)